-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-The kidneys produce a hormone with assorted jobs.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.

 Here are the best ways to prevent kidney disease, Eat healthy and exercise.
 Obesity is the leading cause of type 2 diabetes, which interferes with insulin function and increases your blood glucose levels.
 Persistent high blood glucose levels damage your kidneys.

 You can be proactive and seek out qualified renal specialists who, by analyzing your blood, fluid (urine) and kidneys (x-rays, imaging, etc.), can advise and recommend alternative preventative treatments to keep your kidneys happy and healthy.
 Kidney disease is a main health obstruction in America, causing problems some eight million Americans.